mike-seger/selenium-grid/test/README.md

-# Test Examples for Common Languages
+# Test Examples For Some Languages
 Every subdirectory provides a smoke test of the selenium grid and its supported drivers for a language such as Java or JS.

 Each has its own instructions and contains a **configuration.json** within the test source directory.
 Here's an example: